massimobonanni/mslearn-azure-developer/instructions/azure-container-services/02-run-container-aci.md

 lab:
     topic: Azure container services
     title: 'Deploy a container to Azure Container Instances with the Azure CLI'
-    description: 'Learn how to use Azure CLI commands to build and run container images with Azure Container Registry Tasks.'
+    description: 'Learn how to use Azure CLI commands to deploy a container to Azure Container Instances.'
 ---

 # Build and run a container image with Azure Container Registry Tasks